ealush/emoji-picker-react/README.md

 # Troubleshooting

+## Error Boundary

+emoji-picker-react has a top-level error boundary, trying to catch rendering errors.
+It won't catch server side related errors, or event handlers errors.
+If an error is caught, the picker will not render, and a console error will be logged.

 ## Next.js

 To avoid errors such as "document is not defined" on the server side, you should make sure the library is only imported on the client side.
 Here is how to do that: